 Advanced Clean Cars Program and Zero-Emissions Vehicle Program.
 The Advanced Clean Cars program (January 2012) is a new emissions-control program for model years 2015 through 2025.
 The program combines the control of smog- and soot-causing pollutants and GHG emissions into a single coordinated package.
 The package includes elements to reduce smog-forming pollution, reduce GHG emissions, promote clean cars, and provide the fuels for clean cars (CARB 2012).
 To improve air quality, CARB has implemented new emission standards to reduce smog-forming emissions beginning with 2015 model year vehicles.
 It is estimated that in 2025 cars will emit 75% less smog-forming pollution than the average new car sold today.
-To reduce GHG emissions by 2017 to 2025 vehicles; the new standards are estimated to reduce GHG emissions by 34% in 2025.
+To reduce GHG emissions, CARB, in conjunction with the EPA and the NHTSA, adopted new GHG standards for model year 2017 to 2025 vehicles; the new standards are estimated to reduce GHG emissions by 34% in 2025.
 The ZEV program will act as the focused technology of the Advanced Clean Cars program by requiring manufacturers to produce increasing numbers of ZEVs and plug-in hybrid electric vehicles in the 2018 to 2025 model years.